Writing

 result = await ecomax_control.turn_on()

-If you simply want to turn on or off the ecoMAX controller itself, there’s a handy shortcut built in the controller handler.
+If you simply want to switch the ecoMAX controller on or off, there’s a handy built-in way to do that.

 # Turn on the controller.